rozengoza/redux/README.md

           - Demerits :-
             - [x] causes performance issue as  it causes component to  re-render whenever the context value changes, context value is updated frequently
             - [x] less type safety

+## useContext vs React Redux
+  - [ ] Difference is based on usage context and scale of management scope
+    - [x] useContext is suitable for managing smaller-scale states, redux is used for complex state management share across entire application

+  ## Let's dig into react-redux
+    - [ ] provides a single global state store to manage the entire application's state
+    - [ ] uses concept of actions and reducers to update the state
+    - [x] [x] data flow :-
+      - [ ] follows a unidirecitonal pattern, which means the data flows in one direction through our application
+      - [ ] it transfers data via actions, reducers, dispatch and selectors